chivi94/vue-inititation/README.md

 - Check version with: vue --version.
 - To create new project: vue create projectName
   - If its the first time, create with default settings.
-  - In otherwise, select 'manually select features' and check whatever you want (Vuex and Router recommended).
+  - Otherwise, select 'manually select features' and check whatever you want (Vuex and Router recommended).
 - To run the app: npm run serve (it starts a development server in https://localhost:8080)